Out-Law Guide | 16 Mar 2021 | 12:30 pm | 19 min. read

 As far as we aware, there has been no change to the reporting requirement that a migrant's start date cannot be extended beyond 28 days from the date listed on the CoS.
 Sponsors should therefore be mindful of using realistic start dates at present if delays in travel are going to be likely.

-The Home Office has made temporary changes to the employer process for conducting right to work checks in response to the coronavirus pandemic.
+During the pandemic, the Home Office made temporary changes to the employer process for conducting right to work checks.
+These temporary changes end on 31 August 2021.